yokawasa/yokawasa.github.io/content/posts/2026-08-28-postman-cli-completion.md

 `collection`, `spec`, `monitor`, `workspace`, `flows`.
 That's a lot to keep in your head just at the top level.
 Under each of those sit more subcommands, flag values like `-r cli,json,junit,html`, and file arguments such as `*.json` and `*.yaml`.
 You type from memory, get it wrong, scroll back through history, and squint at `--help` again.
 It's a familiar little friction of CLI work.

 Tab completion would solve it.
-But the Postman CLI doesn't ship official shell completion yet.
+But the Postman CLI doesn't ship shell completion today, and I didn't want to wait for it.

-[postman-cli-completion](https://github.com/yokawasa/postman-cli-completion) fills that gap.
-It's a small open-source tool that adds tab completion for the `postman` command to zsh, bash, and fish.
+So I built [postman-cli-completion](https://github.com/yokawasa/postman-cli-completion) to fill that gap for myself — a small, unofficial open-source tool that adds tab completion for the `postman` command to zsh, bash, and fish.

 ![](/assets/20260828-postman-cli-completion.gif)

 ## What the tool is

-postman-cli-completion is a set of shell completion scripts for the Postman CLI.
+postman-cli-completion is my own set of shell completion scripts for the Postman CLI.
 It supports **zsh, bash, and fish**.

 Here's what it completes: